Robinpig/Note/docs/CS/Java/JDK/Concurrency/Concurrency.md

 ##### Latches

 A latch is a synchronizer that can delay the progress of threads until it reaches its terminal state.
+A latch acts as a gate: until the latch reaches the terminal state the gate is closed and no thread can pass, and in the terminal state the gate opens, allowing all threads to pass.
+Once the latch reaches the terminal state, it cannot change state again, so it remains open forever.

+Latches can be used to ensure that certain activities do not proceed until other one-time activities complete, such as:
+- Ensuring that a computation does not proceed until resources it needs have been initialized.
+  A simple binary (two-state) latch could be used to indicate “Resource R has been initialized”, and any activity that requires R would wait first on this latch.
+- Ensuring that a service does not start until other services on which it depends have started.
+  Each service would have an associated binary latch; starting service S would involve first waiting on the latches for other services on which S depends, and then releasing the S latch after startup completes so any services that depend on S can then proceed.
+- Waiting until all the parties involved in an activity, for instance the players in a multi-player game, are ready to proceed.
+  In this case, the latch reaches the terminal state after all the players are ready.

 [CountDownLatch](/docs/CS/Java/JDK/Concurrency/CountDownLatch.md?id=Introduction) is a flexible latch implementation.
 It allows one or more threads to wait for a set of events to occur.